 Generating leads is time-consuming and monotonous.
 It’s a task most executives, CEOs, coaches, speakers, etc. are overqualified for.
 The reason for hiring a virtual assistant to help you out with it is because you’ll have a reliable way of generating leads without wasting hours of your day that are better spent doing other things.

 What about paid lead gen?

 True enough, you can pay on platforms like Facebook Ads or Google Ads to get help with generating leads.
 However, this still requires you to have someone to manage these ads for you.
 Otherwise, you’ll be left with a similarly time-consuming task, but now much more expensive.

-Getting a VA helps with this, although you’ll also need to provide them with a budget which is what makes this the pricier option.
+Getting a virtual assistant lead generation service helps with this, although you’ll also need to provide them with a budget, which makes this the pricier option.